By Ariel-D and Surreptitious Chi X

 "It is a bit much, isn't it?"
 Jarlaxle closed the lid on his.
 He patted it and then looked up at Artemis.
 "Well, is it present time?"

 Entreri nodded.
 Much to his discomfort, he found he actually cared whether Jarlaxle liked the gift he'd gotten him.
-He was surprised at himself, but he couldn't deny that it mattered somehow.
+He was surprised at himself, but he couldn't deny his own perfectionist tendencies.

 Jarlaxle grinned.
 "You should have your present first, since it is your birthday today."
 He pushed his gift-wrapped box Artemis' way.